 End-of-Life Policy for Appliances

 Imperva hardware models reach the end of product life due to market requirements, technological innovations or replacement by products with new, more advanced technology.
-To ensure a smooth migration to new Imperva hardware platforms, Imperva will continue to support hardware 60 months after the last order date.
-The hardware EOL policy guidelines are:
+To ensure a smooth migration to new Imperva hardware platforms, Imperva will continue to support hardware sixty (60) months after the last date an Appliance is made generally available for order by a customer (“Last Order Date”).
+Accordingly, the EOL policy for Appliances is as follows:

-- Imperva will continue to support hardware products for 60 months after the Last Order Date.
+- Imperva will continue to support Appliances for sixty (60) months after the Last Order Date.

-- During that 60 month period, repair services or replacement parts will be available for all Appliances under valid maintenance contracts.
+- During that sixty (60) month period, repair services or replacement parts will be available for all Appliances under valid Support contracts.

-- All standard technical support services, including access to the Imperva Self Service Support Portal, and to phone and email support, will be available with valid maintenance contracts.
+- During that sixty (60) month period, all standard technical support services, including access to the Imperva Customer Support Portal, and to phone and email support, will be available to customers with valid Support contracts.

 End of Support Policy for Third-Party Products